Properties and baroclinic instability of stratified thermal upper-ocean flow: Discussion

 \section{Discussion}

-The study presented here was motivated, in part, by direct numerical simulations revealing a tendency of the IL$^0$QG to quickly develop visually more intense small-scale vortex rolls than the IL$^{(0,1)}$QG \citep{Beron-21-POFb}.
-Such small-scale circulation can be fairly referred to as submsoscale circulations as their scales fall well below $R$, the Rossby deformation radius in the IL$^0$QG and IL$^{(0,1)}$QG models.
+The study presented here was motivated, in part, by direct numerical simulations revealing a tendency of the IL$^0$QG to quickly develop visually more intense small-scale vortex rolls than the IL$^{(0,1)}$QG \cite{Beron-21-POFb}.
+Such small-scale circulation can be fairly referred to as submsoscales circulations as their scales fall well below $R$, the Rossby deformation radius in the IL$^0$QG and IL$^{(0,1)}$QG models.
 As noted above, being $R$ an equivalent barotropic deformation radius, it approximately corresponds to the gravest baroclinic (i.e., internal) deformation scale in the continuously stratified model defined over the entire water column.
-The results from the various analyses carried out above do not appear to provide reason to expect that the numerical observation of \citep{Beron-21-POFb} holds in general, as we summarize next.
+The results from the various analyses carried out above do not appear to provide reason to expect that the numerical observation of \cite{Beron-21-POFb} holds in general, as we summarize next:

-\begin{itemize} \item The production (or destruction) of Kelvin--Noether circulation ($\mathcal K$) along material loops was identified \cite{Holm-etal-21} with the development of sub-deformation scale or submesoscale wave activity in the IL$^0$QG.
+\begin{enumerate} \item The production (or destruction) of Kelvin--Noether circulation ($\mathcal K$) along material loops was identified in \cite{Holm-etal-21} with the development of \change[]{sub-deformation}{subdefromation} scale or submesoscale wave activity in the IL$^0$QG.
 It turns out that $\mathcal K$ is equally produced (or destroyed) in both the IL$^0$QG and IL$^{(0,1)}$QG.
-The rate of change of $\mathcal K$ in the former is given by \eqref{eq:dotK} with the $-\frac{2}{3}\psi_{\sigma^2}$ term omitted.
-While by static stability one has that $-\frac{2}{3}\psi_{\sigma^2} < \frac{1}{6}f_0R^2S$, one cannot anticipate the contribution of the gradient of this term to the integral in \eqref{eq:dotK}.
+The rate of change of $\mathcal K$ in the former is given by \eqref{eq:dotK} with the $-\smash{\frac{2}{3}\psi_{\sigma^2}}$ term omitted.
+While by static stability one has that $\smash{-\frac{2}{3}\psi_{\sigma^2}} < \smash{\frac{1}{6}f_0R^2S}$, one cannot anticipate the contribution of the gradient of this term to the integral in \eqref{eq:dotK}.
 In other words, one cannot anticipate the role of stratification in the production (or destruction) of $\mathcal K$.

-\item Both the IL$^0$QG and IL$^{(0,1)}$QG sustain a neutral mode, referred to as a ``force compensating mode'' by Ripa \cite{Ripa-JGR-96}, wherein potential vorticity changes due to buoyancy changes which do not alter the fluid velocity (cf.\ Section \ref{sec:waves}).
-That is, associated with this mode is vanishing free energy, which cannot constrain a possible spontaneous growth of this mode.
+\item Both the IL$^0$QG and IL$^{(0,1)}$QG models exhibit a neutral mode, termed a ``force compensating mode'' by \cite{Ripa-JGR-96}, where potential vorticity changes arising from buoyancy fluctuations do not alter the fluid velocity (cf.\ Section \ref{sec:waves}).
+That is, associated with this mode is a vanishing free energy, which cannot constrain a possible spontaneous growth of this mode.
 Thus, both the IL$^0$QG and IL$^{(0,1)}$QG suffer from this property, which might equally play a role in the development of submesoscale circulations in both models.